-The shahada is "the Muslim profession of faith: ‘There is no god but God, and Muhammad is the Messenger of God’."1
+The shahada (Arabic:ﺍﺷﻬﺎﺩﺓ) is the statement of the fundamental beliefs of a Muslim.
+"There is no god but God and I testify that Muhammad is the messenger of God."1

-The most prominent shahada at Humayun's Tomb is at the top of the dome's finial.
-Robert Hillenbrand has this insight on the location of shahada inscriptions in locations so high.
+The most prominent shahada inscription at Humayun's Tomb is at the top of the dome's finial.

 Hillenbrand, Robert.
 "Splendour and Austerity: Islamic Architectural Ornament."
 Halt Annual, no. 2 (1995): 8-27.